flyinion/DHT22-lib-for-esp-idf/README.md

 }
 ```

-How to specify your project's `idf_component.yml` file in order to use it as a dependency:
+Example how to specify your project's `main/idf_component.yml` file in order to use it as a dependency:

 ```
 version: "1.0.0"